 - Father's guardian rights to a child: Fathers are only given guardian rights if they can prove a reasonable belief that the marriage ceremony was valid, and that the child was born before or within ten months of the annulment order.

 Need Help with an Annulment?
 Call an Attorney Today

 Each state has its own annulment regulations, rules on timeliness, and forms.
-Finding the right divorce attorney at the outset can make this process as painless as possible for you, while getting you the best settlement you're entitled to.
+Finding the right divorce attorney at the outset can make this process as painless as possible for you and can help you to obtain the settlement you're entitled to under the law.
 For proper guidance, consider calling a local family law attorney to best understand how to move forward.